jasongebhart/BaseballLineupCreator/README.md

 To use this project, follow these steps:

-1. Select Code > Download Zip.
-This will download the file to your machine.
-Expand the project to your location of choice.
-Alterrnatively, clone the repository to your local machine.
+1. Navigate to the "Code" dropdown and choose "Download ZIP."
+This action will initiate the download of the file to your computer.
+Extract the project to your preferred location.
+Alternatively, you can clone the repository directly onto your local machine.
 2. Copy the folder `GeneratedLineups/Year_Season_TeamName/` to `GeneratedLineups/your_team/`
 3. Customize the data files in the `GeneratedLineups/your_team/data` directory for your specific needs.
     1. pitchers.xml